sawendel/SSATrust/EnhancingTrust/README.md

 Alternatively, you may want to use Amazon services, and access it via a public URL.
-The current public URL is: http://enhancing-trust.s3-website.us-east-2.amazonaws.com/
+The current public URL is: http://enhancing-trust.s3-website.us-east-2.amazonaws.com/ To update to the server go to: enhancing-trust.s3.amazonaws.com

 If there is a problem in the code, you'll likely just see a blank screen.
 Install the React Tools to figure out what's going on: https://reactjs.org/blog/2015/09/02/new-react-developer-tools.html#installation